ConnorEspino/Digital-Nishika-N8000/README.md

 ###### Arduino

-The current selection of Arduinos may be much more overpowered than is required for this project.
-I need to spend time looking into using something like a Pi Zero or something similar.
+The current selection of Raspberry Pis may be much more overpowered than is required for this project.
+I need to spend time looking into using something like a Pi Zero or maybe even a cheap microcontroller is all you'd need.

 ###### Camera Hats